amulchapla/AI-Powered-Call-Center-Intelligence/postcall-analytics-azure/README.md

 * Either pick or create a resource group.
 (It would be better to have all the Ingestion Client resources within the same resource group so we suggest you create a new resource group.)

 * Pick a region.
-This can be the `same region as your Azure Speech key`.
+This can be the same region as your Azure Speech key.

 The following settings all relate to the resources and their attributes: